ahdbilal/Databricks-GPU-Serving-Examples/README.md

 ## Getting Started Notebooks
 We suggest beginning with the following script.
 The first notebook uses the "mlflow transformer" flavor to demonstrate the ease and simplicity of deploying models.
-The second notebook uses "mlflow pyfunc" to illustrate how you can pass additionalparameters, pre-processing, or post-processing with the deployed models.
+The second notebook uses "mlflow pyfunc" to illustrate how you can pass additional parameters, pre-processing, or post-processing with the deployed models.
 - [GPT2](https://huggingface.co/gpt2) deployment using [**mlflow transformer flavor**](examples/gpt2(mlflow.transformers).py)
 - [GPT2](https://huggingface.co/gpt2) deployment with [**mlflow pyfunc**](examples/gpt2(pyfunc).py)